Masterpiece Story: Subway by Lily Furedi

 We are used to the abbreviated name of the church, Sagrada Familia, but the full name is Basílica i Temple Expiatori de la Sagrada Família.
 The idea for constructing the church came from a bookseller, Josep Maria Bocabella.
 He was a devout Catholic and the founder of the Spiritual Association of Devotees of Saint Joseph.
 It was meant to be an expiatory temple, a place made to commemorate the reparation of sins made against God or the laws of the Church.
 The construction is funded solely from private donations.
 This uncertain source of funding certainly contributed to the extended timeline.

 The first architect was Francisco de Paula del Villar, who created a quite conservative neo-Gothic design in 1882.
 However, due to disagreements regarding the cost of construction, Villar resigned and Antoni Gaudí took his place in 1883.
-Gaudí was a very religious man and the church was to become his opus magnum.
+Gaudí was very religious, and the church was to become his opus magnum.
 He spent the remainder of his life working on it.

 Recreating the models and designs took 16 years.
-In the 1950s construction restarted, but at a slow and unstable pace.
+In the 1950s construction restarted but at a slow and unstable pace.
 The introduction of computer-aided design methods gradually helped to speed up the process.
-In addition, opening up the basilica to tourists helped assure a more stable stream of funding.
-By 2010 construction passed a halfway point and the church has since been consecrated as a minor basilica.
+In addition, opening up the basilica to tourists helped ensure a more stable stream of funding.
+By 2010 construction passed the halfway point and the church has since been consecrated as a minor basilica.
 The plan was to complete it in 2026, to mark the centenary of Gaudí’s death.
 Due to the COVID pandemic, this deadline is now in jeopardy.

 Gaudí took the design in a different direction from the original neo-Gothic style proposed by Francisco de Paula del Villar.
 It is a mix of Catalan Modernism, Spanish Late Gothic, and Art Nouveau.
 It is a church like no other, as it has also been shaped by its long construction.
 While every effort is made to reconstruct Gaudí’s original intention, a lot of it is just an educated guess.
 It is quite easy to recognize which parts were built earlier and later as new construction technology leaves its mark as well.
 The building seems to grow organically, and I think this is something that aligns with Gaudí’s ideals in its spirit.